 A Celebration of Hair Color . . .
-Eye Candy for Us Humans
+The Ultimate Guide to Hair Color

 Nothing can lift your looks and your spirit like a new hair color!
 A sassy new hair color changes the way you look at yourself.
-There are many, many ways to add coloring to your hair:
+There are many, many ways to add coloring to your hair so this handy guide to hair color can help avoid the many pitfalls:

 Hair colors can add spice and enhance many hair styles.
 It’s fun and rewarding when a much-anticipated color change comes out dazzling, but it is also completely devastating when it works out wrong.